Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/Intro1.rst

 There are two main programming languages involved in the software

 - **Python** - the QGIS addins are written in Python as is SuPY.
-This has the advantage of have a large number of libraries with code for graphics, statistics, etc
+This has the advantage of haveing a large number of code libraries for graphics, statistics, *etc*
 - **Fortran** - SUEWS is written in this.
-This has the advantage of being faster to process larger volumes of data
+This has the advantage of being more computationally efficient for processing larger volumes of data.
+It is also the language that many weather and climate models are written in.

 SUEWS coupling